dhanesh24g/langchain-hands-on/README.md

 # LangChain + Agentic AI Projects

 This repository contains modular, hands-on examples exploring key concepts and components in building LLM-powered applications using Python, LangChain, and agentic AI workflows.
+The trace-logs are maintained with Langsmith.

 ## 🚀 Sections Overview

 ### 📘 Section 1: Basics

-Foundational concepts to get started with LangChain and LLMs.
+Foundational concepts to get started with LangChain, LangSmith and LLMs.

 ### 🔗 Section 2: Chaining and Runnables